The incredibly simple reason working from home could be here to stay

 They just didn’t care.
 It wasn’t even a cost issue.”

 “They just didn’t care,’ Smith says. “‘It wasn’t even a cost issue.
-It was, ‘we don’t need it, or it’s good enough what we have.'”
+It was, ‘We don’t need it, or it’s good enough what we have.'”

-Gadali’s company Perimeter 81 has also seen an uptick in demand.
+Gidali’s company, Perimeter 81, has also seen an uptick in demand.
 The company presents itself as a hybrid solution, allowing workers to access a company’s internal networks and cloud-based services through a single secure platform.
 While it was onboarding about 70 to 80 new clients per month before the coronavirus outbreak, its rate of new clients has roughly quadrupled since.

 “There was a hesitancy to begin that process of using a cloud service, of migrating to the cloud.
 And now the reality is here that we have to be prepared for these kinds of scenarios,” says Karen Mesoznik, Perimeter 81’s corporate marketing director.